 To answer this question, researchers took a food that most of us love – chocolate – and analyzed what happens when people restrict it while still eating a normal amount of food.
 The results?
 People who already have high cravings for chocolate felt even more cravings for it when they made it off-limits![11]

-There was no calorie restriction in this study; just no chocolate.
+Calories were not restricted in this study—only chocolate was.
 This study removed the layer of biology to illustrate how the rebellious effects of restriction can be purely psychological sometimes.

 In this light, it’s no wonder that a dozen glazed donuts suddenly sound so much better after placing carbs and sugar off-limits.
 Even if you would normally be satisfied by just one donut, placing beloved foods off limits makes you crave even larger quantities than before.